 If the avoid point is enlarged to an avoid area, it will appear on the screen as a shaded box.

-Way point symbol - Indicates the location of a way point on the map.
+Way point symbol - Indicates the location of a way point (locations you wish to visit in route to your ultimate destination) on the map.